Prepare to relax on holiday

 - Order currency, travellers’ cheques and money cards.
 Currency is useful, obviously, but travellers’ cheques and money cards give you added protection if you lose them.

 - Get travel insurance.
 Visit www.aviva.co.uk/travel for single and multi-trip policies and long stay extensions.
 We also offer scuba, baggage (including things like golf clubs), winter sports and travel disruption options.
 And if you’re taking precious items that are covered by your home contents insurance, check your policy is still valid.
-Remember, you can get up to 20% off when you buy online, on top of your existing customer discount of up to 15%.

 - Protect your home.
 If someone breaks in while you’re away and your home’s not properly secured, your insurance could be invalid.
 So check all your locks work, and make sure you’ve enough cover for all your valuables at www.aviva.co.uk/home.